raspibolt/raspibolt/bonus/bitcoin/white-paper.md

 ---

-## Trivia: Read the paper in the BTC-RPC-Explorer
+## Get the whitepaper from BTC RPC Explorer

 The BTC-RPC-Explorer has also a functionality to extract the data from the node and display the PDF in the web browser.